 Welcome to certbot-dns-cloudflare’s documentation!¶

-Use of this plugin requires a configuration file containing Cloudflare API credentials, obtained from your Cloudflare account page.
+Use of this plugin requires a configuration file containing Cloudflare API credentials, obtained from your Cloudflare dashboard.

 The path to this file can be provided interactively or using the